Attention-Free Keyword Spotting: Abstract

 \section{Abstract}

 Till now, attention-based models have been used with great success in the keyword spotting problem domain.
 However, in light of recent advances in deep learning, the question arises whether self-attention is truly irreplaceable for recognizing speech keywords.
 We thus explore the usage of gated MLPs---previously shown to be alternatives to transformers in vision tasks---for the keyword spotting task.
-We verify our approach on the Google Speech Commands V2-35 dataset and show that it is possible to obtain performance comparable to the state of the art without any apparent usage of self-attention.
+We provide a family of highly efficient MLP-based models for keyword spotting, with less than 0.5 million parameters.
+We show that our approach achieves competitive performance on Google Speech Commands V2-12 and V2-35 benchmarks with much fewer parameters than self-attention-based methods.